Skip to content

 • Shop Labs

-Labs correspond to the Lab Test Analyzer which comes free with a SelfDecode annual subscription or lifetime membership.
-Typically, it’s an extra $97/year.
+Labs correspond to the Lab Test Analyzer, which is free with a SelfDecode annual subscription or lifetime membership.
+It used to be an extra $97 a year, but now comes with the subscription.

 Labs is for people experiencing health symptoms even though their lab tests are in the “normal” range.
 They can upload their lab results on Input Labs to get personalized analysis and recommendations under Results.

 The lab reports can be used independently or with SelfDecode’s health reports.
-You’ll get a complete picture of your health if you combine them.
+The combo is most useful when you want broader context than one source can provide alone.

 What People Think of SelfDecode